microsoft/azure-spring-boot/azure-spring-boot-samples/azure-active-directory-spring-boot-sample/README.md

 As a first step you'll need to:

-1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account.
-1. If your account is present in more than one Azure AD tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Azure AD tenant, select `your account name` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
 1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**

 #### Register the client app